mosser/mosser.github.io/_pages/students.md

 author_profile: true
 ---

-### Join the lab!
+### Join the team!

 I am always interested in having motivated students join the lab to work on exciting projects.
 From a recruitment point of view, I am more interested in motivation and excitement than by excellence in your transcript (I was myself a terrible B.Sc. student).
-If you're interested in joining the lab as a graduate student or postdoc, feel free to drop me an introductory email, mentioning which recent research work I've conducted excites you the most.
+If you're interested in joining the lab as a graduate student or postdoc, feel free to [drop me an introductory email](mailto:mossers@mcmaster.ca?subject=Prospective Student), mentioning which recent research work I've conducted excites you the most.

-### Current Graduate Students
+### Current Students

   - Alexandra Lapointe-Boisvert (Ph.D., _Université du Québec à Montréal_).
 01/2021-...
     - Co-supervised with Sylvie Trudel (UQAM)